-The results are presented in series of coloured shaded relief maps at scale of 1:75000.
-These maps are:
+The results are presented in two series of coloured shaded relief maps, one for Hadseløya (1:50000) and one for the rest of sub-regions (1:80000).
+The maps for each series are:

-- A. Total field magnetic anomaly - B. Horizontal gradient of total magnetic anomaly - C. Vertical gradient of total magnetic anomaly - D. Tilt Derivative (or Tilt angle) of the total magnetic anomaly and they are representative of the distribution of magnetization over the surveyed areas.
+A. Total field magnetic anomaly

+- B. Horizontal gradient of total magnetic anomaly - C. Vertical gradient of total magnetic anomaly - D. Tilt angle (or Tilt Derivative) of the total magnetic anomaly and they are representative of the distribution of magnetization over the surveyed areas.
 A list of the produced maps is shown on Table 7.